Combinatorial quantization of 4d 2-Chern-Simons theory I: the Hopf category of higher-graph states: Introduction

 Several equivalent formulations of Lie 2-groups can be given; more will be explained in \textit{Remark \ref{smooth2grp}}. \end{definition} Applications of 2-groups, both Lie and finite, to physics have also been recently studied extensively \cite{Cordova:2018cvg,Benini_2019,Chen:2022hct,Delcamp:2023kew,Bartsch:2022mpm,Bartsch:2023wvv,Chen2z:2023,huang2023tannaka,Huang:2024}.

-Based on this current state of affairs, it is then natural to study the geometry of principal Lie 2-group $\mathbb{G}$-bundles (with connection) \cite{Baez:2004in,Wockel2008Principal2A,Nikolaus2011FOUREV,Schommer_Pries_2011}.
+Based on this current state of affairs, it is then natural to study the geometry of principal Lie 2-group $\mathbb{G}$-bundles (with connection) and its associated higher-gauge theory \cite{Baez:2004in,Wockel2008Principal2A,Nikolaus2011FOUREV,Schommer_Pries_2011}.
 Over a 4-dimensional manifold $X$, the topological field theory arising from such a categorical gauge principle is known as the \textbf{4d 2-Chern-Simons theory},